jingsday/2022PhD/notebooks/profiling/SCENIC_11082/READ.md

 In documents(*.txt), you can find computational statistics regarding each step when appyling SCENIC workflow to a dataset containing 4021 cells.
 Notebooks used are uploaded as well.
+Please note approximately 40,000 cells constitues  the whole dataset used for research.

 **In summary, SCENIC took 14 hours to process this dataset and the peak memory usage is 6.3GB.**